Haryana Heroes Martyrdom Day | Shaheed Diwas

 The day is the death anniversary of Rao Tula Ram (9 December 1825 – 23 September 1863) who was a freedom fighter during India’s First War of independence in 1857.
 He was the Ahir leader from Haryana’s Ahirwal region, who led a spirited uprising against the British.
 He raised the flag of revolt against the British on 17th May 1857 and kept it fluttering, through thick and thin, till his last breath.

 His story is one of rebellion and guerrilla warfare against the stronger and better-equipped imperialist forces of the British Army.
 He is regarded as the state hero of Haryana.
-He is credited with temporarily driving all of the British rules from the region that today is southwest Haryana during the Rebellion, and also helping rebel forces fighting in the historic city of Delhi with men, money, and material.
+He is credited with temporarily driving all of the British rules from the region that today is southwest Haryana during the Rebellion.
+He also helped rebel forces fighting in the historic city of Delhi with men, money, and material.
 He was the first rare good administrator and military commander.

 Haryanvi were brave; not only in the freedom struggle but afterward also.
 A number of soldiers sacrificed their lives for the sake of the unity of the country.
 In the Kargil war alone, the number of martyrs from Haryana was 80 which was the maximum from a single state in the country.